 Perhaps the biggest bonus to this kit is the multi-use aspect of the included gear.
 If you have goals of progressing to longer or higher lines, the equipment provided accompanies you on that journey.
 The rings and webbing included have many uses outside of a primitive low line kit.
 So, if you are serious about progressing in the sport but also looking for a basic, traditional line with lots of bang for its buck, this is a good fit for you.

-This model is lighter and more compact than any of the ratchet models that we tested, thanks to the smaller width webbing and the thinner components.
+This model is lighter and more compact than any of the ratchet models that we tested, thanks to the smaller width webbing and the smaller components.
 This makes it ideal for traveling or carrying it to more remote places.

 Every single component in this kit is exceptionally high-quality, which earned the Primitive Kit the highest score in this metric of any of the models that we tested.
 The webbing is designed specifically for slacklining and is both soft underfoot and has a nice bounce.
 Because of the soft release of this style set-up, the webbing didn't show any signs of wear even after repeated setups and takedowns.

-The tree protection in this kit had the best craftmanship, but lost a few points for not being as protective as the other, more run-of-the-mill Tree pads.
+The tree protection in this kit had the best craftmanship but lost a few points for not being as protective as the other, more run-of-the-mill Tree pads.
 However, they also gain points for being the most useful pads and though the padding is thin, it still protects the trees just fine.

 The Balance Community Primitive Kit is easy to disassemble safely.
-With no ratchet to release, all you have to do is slip some webbing out from underneath itself and the line is down.
+With no ratchet to release, all you have to do is slip some webbing out from underneath itself, and the line is down.
 No anticipating the dramatic and scary POP like most of the other lines we reviewed.

 As mentioned above, one of the best features of this model is the tensioning ring that allows you to get a longer line rigged using less pulling.
 Mechanical advantage allows you to rely on physics instead of brawn to get this kit rigged.